Mandoza: Music career

-The group signed its first record contract eight years after its formation and released their debut album, Akusheshi, later followed by Relax.
+The group signed its first record contract eight years after its formation and released their debut album titled, Akusheshi with the hit single "Klaimer" followed by their second album Relax in 1997.
 Although Chiskop achieved great success and was widely seen to be at kwaito's forefront, Mandoza also started a solo career.
 In 1999 he released the top-selling (more than 100,000 units sold) album 9II5 Zola South, for which he gained a 2000 FNB South African Music Awards Best Newcomer nomination.

-He then released his second album Nkalakatha in 2000, produced by Gabi Le Roux, selling 350 000 copies which won multi-platinum status.
+In 2000, he then released his second album Nkalakatha, produced by Gabi Le Roux, to widespread acclaim, selling 350 000 copies which won multi-platinum status.
 The title track became a crossover hit and reached the top of the charts on both traditionally black and white radio stations.
-Other hit songs of the album were Virstaan & Skhathi Sewashi Ft Tokollo from the kwaito group Tkzee.
+Other hit songs of the album were Virstaan & Skhathi Sewashi featuring Tokollo from the kwaito group Tkzee.
 This album won the Best Kwaito Music Album category and the album's title track won the Song of the Year category at the South African Music Awards in 2001.
 Mandoza also won in five of the ten categories at the 2001 Metro Music Awards: Best Kwaito Artist, Best Male Vocalist, Best Album, Best Styled Artist and Song Of The Year.
-He soon followed up with his third studio album Godoba selling 150 000 Copies with the hit singles Godoba, Jerusalema & 50/50.
-Also in 2001, Mandoza won the Best Artist – Southern Africa category at the Kora All Africa Music Awards.In 2003, Mandoza participated in the documentary film SHARP!
-SHARP! – the kwaito story, directed by Aryan Kaganof and released his fifth big-selling album Tornado in 2002.
+He soon followed up with his third studio album Godoba selling 150 000 copies with the hit singles Godoba, Jerusalema & 50/50.
+Also in 2001, Mandoza won the Best Artist – Southern Africa category at the Kora All Africa Music Awards and won two awards at the South African Music Awards for Godoba Song of the year and Video of the year in 2002.
+The success continued further more releasing his forth studio album Tornado which sold 50 000 copies within its release.
+In 2003, Mandoza participated in the documentary film SHARP!
+SHARP! – the kwaito story, directed by Aryan Kaganof and reunited with his Chiskop band members General Gtz & S'bu on releasing their 6th album titled Sunday.
+In 2004 he released the fifth studio album self titled Mandoza where he teamed up with top DJ and producer DJ Cleo releasing the hit single Sgelekeqe.
+The album also featured another hit single titled Indoda and the album sold double platinum 100 000 Copies.
 Mandoza was voted 77th in the Top 100 Great South Africans in 2004.